itsHampus/TuneLink_08/CONTRIBUTING.md

 - Include clear and descriptive commit messages.

 ## Coding Standards
 1. Follow [PEP 8](https://peps.python.org/pep-0008/) for Python code style.
+- Use flake8 to check for code style violations: flake8 .
+- Use black for automatic code formatting across the project: black .
 2. Use type annotations where applicable.
-3. Write meaningful docstrings for all functions and classes.
+3. Write meaningful docstrings for all functions and classes using the **Google style** or **PEP 257**
-4. Organize imports using `isort`.
+4. Organize imports using `isort`: isort .

 ## Testing